kaustubh-jsr/wuphfer_frontend/README.md

 ### Posts:

-- Create Post
+- Create/Delete Post
 - Bookmark Post
 - Like/Unlike Post
-- Comment on Post
+- Add / Delete comment on Post
 - Like/Unlike Comment
 - Retweet Post
-- Error toast on reaction(like/comment/retweet) on deleted post
+- Error toast on reaction(like/comment/retweet) on deleted post/comment.
 - Notification on reaction(like/comment/retweet) to post/comment
-- See Post Likes
-- See Post Retweets

 ### Pages